 We do not allow the resubmission of any previously unsuccessful applications (including applications previously submitted to another research council), unless you have been explicitly invited to resubmit.
 In such circumstances, where there is compelling evidence from peer review, we may exceptionally invite a small number of resubmissions following advice from the grant assessment panels (GAPs), or equivalent.

 We have introduced this policy as part of a set of demand management measures, to help alleviate pressure on all involved in our peer review process.
-The number of proposals received by the research councils has rapidly increased.
+The number of applications received by the research councils has rapidly increased.
 The level of demand is putting huge pressure on the peer review system, including reviewers and panels.
-Using the peer review process to improve proposals through multiple resubmissions puts further pressure on our pool of reviewers.
+Using the peer review process to improve applications through multiple resubmissions puts further pressure on our pool of reviewers.

-We expect all proposals entering the peer review process to have been carefully planned and written by applicants and quality assured by institutions, so that when they are submitted they are highly competitive, with a genuine prospect of being funded.
-This policy will promote high-quality peer review for each proposal, which will in turn be of benefit to applicants, reviewers, panels, and the community as a whole.
+We expect all applications entering the peer review process to have been carefully planned and written by applicants and quality assured by institutions, so that when they are submitted they are highly competitive, with a genuine prospect of being funded.
+This policy will promote high-quality peer review for each application, which will in turn be of benefit to applicants, reviewers, panels, and the community as a whole.

-Proposals identified by us as uninvited resubmissions will not be processed.
+Applications identified by us as uninvited resubmissions will not be processed.
 These will be classified as unsuccessful on quality grounds in data provided to the research organisation as part of our demand management strategy.